Movies to inspire your student life in Dublin

 See Dublin on screen through these thought-provoking movies that put the city in the spotlight.
 Get to know the city and Ireland’s love of storytelling through the delightful films that were a hit with audiences and continue to be a source of pride for Dubliners.

-When you’re studying at University College Dublin, make time to catch a few of these Dublin-based movies and see how they influence your cultural understanding of the city and its people.
+When you’re studying at University College Dublin or Trinity College Dublin, or completing a summer or semester internship in the city, make time to catch a few of these Dublin-based movies and see how they influence your cultural understanding of the city and its people.

 It would be impossible not to include this 1991 Alan Parker film.
 The Commitments, based on the book by Dubliner Roddy Doyle, became Ireland’s highest grossing movie.